yzdxs/learn-anything/readme.md

 		- so you don't need to load the big mind map above as it does unfortunately take some time to load 😞

 ##Personal Articles
-[I also love writing articles](https://github.com/nikitavoloboev/my-research/tree/master/links#favourite-websites).
+[I also love writing](https://github.com/nikitavoloboev/my-research/tree/master/links#favourite-websites).
 I find the act of writing really enjoyable as I try to condense information in a way that another person can understand.

 ##Other folders in this repository